What's in YOUR wallet?: Spending strategies

-Now that we understand the mechanics of Markov chains, we just need to determine a suitable Markov chain model for a spender's behavior.
+Now that we understand the mechanics of Markov chains, we can use them to study various models of a spender's behavior.
 Unlike the cashier, the spender has a limited supply of coins.
 When the supply is limited, the greedy algorithm does not always make exact change.
 For example, if you're trying to come up with $30$ cents and your wallet state is $\{25, 10, 10, 10\}$ then the greedy algorithm fails to identify $\{10, 10, 10\}$.

 Moreover, the spender will not always be able to make exact change.
 Since our spender does not want to accumulate arbitrarily many coins (unlike the coin keeper), let's first consider the \emph{minimalist spender}, who spends coins so as to minimize the number of coins in their wallet after each transaction.